nextauthjs/next-auth/www/docs/configuration/databases.md

 ## Setting up a database

-Running SQL to create your tables and columns is the recommended way to set up an SQL database.
+Using SQL to create tables and columns is the recommended way to set up an SQL database for NextAuth.js.

+Check out the links below for SQL you can run to set up a database for NextAuth.js.

 * [MySQL Schema](/schemas/mysql)
 * [Postgres Schema](/schemas/postgres)

 _If you are running SQLite, MongoDB or a Document database you can skip this step._

-You can also have your tables and schemas created automatically using the `synchronize: true` option:
+Alternatively, you can also have your database configured automatically using the `synchronize: true` option:

 ```js
 database: 'mysql://username:password@127.0.0.1:3306/database_name?synchronize=true'